RaymonMin/RaymonMin.github.io/_pages/cv.md

   * Lead laboratory sessions and provide comprehensive support to Postgraduate Teaching Assistants (PGTAs), taking responsibility for addressing student inquiries and ensuring high-quality lab instruction
   * Contribute to lab curriculum development by conducting pre-release checks, troubleshooting, and optimization to enhance the effectiveness of practical learning experiences
   * Assist in organizing and managing paper-grading sessions following midterm and final examinations, ensuring fair and accurate assessmen
+* Math Support Center Hong Kong (As a Undergraduate Student Tutors, Hong Kong, 09/2024-Present)
+  * Provided tutoring for undergraduate mathematics coursework across all four years for HKUST students.
+  * Provided comprehensive mathematics tutoring and knowledge structuring for HKUST undergraduates across all four years of study.
+  * Provided technical support for various mathematics courses to HKUST undergraduates across all four years of study.

 Internship Experience